zanderfilet/zanderfilet.github.io/_projects/6_project.md

 If SDEdit can project real photos back onto the image manifold, it should be even more effective when starting from inputs that lie far off that manifold.
 This same projection effect is even more dramatic for sketches or non-photorealistic web images.
 Starting from a drawing or stylized input, adding noise and denoising encourages the model to replace ambiguous strokes with fitting textures, lighting, and geometry, effectively “lifting” the input onto the natural image manifold.
 As `i_start` increases, the output becomes less faithful to the original lines and more like a realistic reinterpretation.

-1 image from the web of your choice, edited using the above method for noise levels [1, 3, 5, 7, 10, 20] (and whatever additional noise levels you want)
-2 hand drawn images, edited using the above method for noise levels [1, 3, 5, 7, 10, 20] (and whatever additional noise levels you want)

 I decided to demonstrate this approach with an image downloaded from the web.

 <div class="row">